-Do not disturb the wound.
-If surgical packing was placed, leave it alone.
-The packing helps to keep the tooth exposed.
-If it gets dislodged or falls out, do not get alarmed but please contact our office for instructions.
+Wound Care: Avoid disturbing the wound.
+If surgical packing was placed, let it remain to aid in keeping the tooth exposed.
+If it dislodges or falls out, contact our office at (714) 515-6364 for guidance.

 Bleeding: A certain amount of bleeding is normal.
 If you experience excessive bleeding, follow the guidelines provided or contact our office for further instructions.